chef/chef-web-docs/chef_master/source/chef_repo.rst

 -----------------------------------------------------
 .. tag all_directory_chef

 The .chef directory is a hidden directory that is used to store validation key files and the knife.rb file.
-These files are required for interaction with a Chef server.

 .. end_tag